-Kerb and channel is required on both sides of all roads except where swale drains are approved as part of an integrated stormwater management system.
+Kerb and channel is required on both sides of all roads except where swale drains or rain gardens are approved as part of an integrated stormwater management system.
 Kerb and channel is not expected in rural areas.

 Catchpits are to be located to ensure that the flow in the channel does not exceed specified width and depth limits.